fatmazaman/AlgorithmJS/README.md

 9. encode_decode_Id - String shortening
 10. array_Functions
 11. keylogger - This is for educational purposes only
-12. Annoying_Function - JavaScript that creates an annoying popup that moves randomly around the screen
+12. annoying_Function - JavaScript that creates an annoying popup that moves randomly around the screen
-13. Http_Request_Response
+13. http_Request_Response -
 14. array_Range - Function that generates an array of numbers within a specified range.
+15. fibonacci_Sequence- Print the n-th term of the Fibonacci Sequence

 ### Big-O Notation
 - Implementtaion of an algorithm with respect to both time(execution time) and space(memeory consumed)